ioccc-src/winner/faq.md

-# FAQ Table of Contents <!-- XXX - Change the references from _temp-test-ioccc_ to _winners_ when these fixes are merged. -->
+# FAQ Table of Contents

 ## Section  0 - [Submitting entries to a new IOCCC](#faq0)